Skip to content

 State Sen. Julia Coleman (R) · Minnesota Senate Assistant Minority Leader · July 2026

-The motive claim — that Walz acted to spite the president — is the critics’ charge, not an established fact, and we mark it as such.
+The motive claim — that Walz acted to spite the president — is the critics’ charge, not an established fact, and this page notes it as such.
 The board did not say it was resisting a deportation to embarrass Washington; it said it was honoring a victim’s request.
 The timing, one week before removal, is what makes the “spite Trump” reading land: whatever the stated reason, the practical effect of erasing the conviction was to complicate an active federal removal.
 Readers can weigh the stated rationale against the timing themselves — but they are entitled to both facts.

 X